Dakgangjeong. Here it is - our own Dakgangjeong Fried Chicken Recipe!

 Now, I am not much of a sauce guy.

-9 times out of 10, I will stare at a menu and end up ordering original-style fried chicken- heh!
+9 times out of 10, I will stare at a menu and end up ordering classic fried chicken (no sauce) - heh!

 But if Dakgangjeong is on the menu, it's an easy choice!